Who We Treat | Key Programs | Highlights | Research | For Professionals

 Our team has expertise in the management of simple and complex anorectal conditions including hemorrhoids, anal fissure, anal fistula, anorectal abscess, condyloma and rectal prolapse.
 Our dedicated Anal Fistula Center provides complete care for this common and difficult condition.

 Inflammatory Bowel Disease Care

 Inflammatory bowel diseases like Crohn’s disease and ulcerative colitis may not have cures, but they can be managed.
-Our program is home to a dedicated IBD Center, lead by international experts in IBD care.
+Our program is home to a dedicated IBD Center, lead by international experts in IBD care and pioneers in interventional treatment techniques.
 As part of a multi-specialty team of IBD experts, our surgeons and gastroenterologists work collaboratively with imaging experts and researchers to help restore quality of life in those with inflammatory bowel disease.